 Music is our life so we always find a way.
 We can’t imagine our lives without making music, it is a great part of our everyday life and routine.

 We are on the road not as often as we’d like.
 Every couple of months we travel for some gigs, mostly Europe, so it’s manageable.

 Did you always want to be a part of the Electronic/Synthpop world, and what’s the most rewarding part of that community?

 We never thought that we’ll be part of the Electronic /Synthpop world but when people started to respond to our music it was inevitable.
-We are really happy and honored that people include us to this community.
-The Electronic /Synthpop world people, artists and fans, are really passionate and devoted to their music and their opinions and we love the way we interact, communicate and exchange opinions.
+We are really happy and honored that people include us in this community.
+Electronic /Synthpop people, artists, and fans are really passionate and devoted to their music and their opinions and we love the way we interact, communicate and exchange opinions.

-We don’t have any plans at the moment, but this can change anytime.
+We don’t have any plans at the moment, but this can change at any time.
 We are thinking to release ‘a best of’ album for the 15 years of our career.

-Music industry and technology are so connected nowadays and evolve so rapidly that we really can’t tell.
-The only thing that we are sure of is that people we’ll keep write and perform music.
+The music industry and technology are so connected nowadays and evolve so rapidly that we really can’t tell.
+The only thing that we are sure of is that people we’ll keep writing and performing music.